 …the positives [of zero-Covid policy] are crowded out by thoughts of how much long-term disruption the city’s zero-Covid policy has brought to our lives.
-Restaurants that are one thing, but the zero-Covid-driven quarantine regime for travellers is a much more serious matter.
+Restaurants that close at 6pm are one thing, but the zero-Covid-driven quarantine regime for travellers is a much more serious matter.
 It has cut deep into the fabric of the city and our lives.

 A catalyst seems to have been lacking for Hong Kong to rethink its zero-Covid strategy.
-The emergence of the may have changed that.
+The emergence of the Omicron variant may have changed that.
 The impracticality of sealing the city off from this highly infectious Covid-19 variant is becoming increasing evident.

 The authorities need look no further than their own increasingly frantic actions to see that their ability to keep out Covid-19 is being stretched to breaking point.
 It’s time to reconsider the city’s approach.